Surgical and Ablative Treatments for Chronic Headaches - CAM 701135

 American Headache Society

-The American Headache Society (2013) approved a list of five items that provide low value in headache medicine.10 This list was produced as part of the American Board of Internal Medicine Foundation’s Choosing Wisely initiative.
-One of the five recommendations was: “Don’t recommend surgical deactivation of migraine trigger points outside of a clinical trial.”
+The American Headache Society (2013) approved a list of 5 items that provide low value in headache medicine.13, This list was produced as part of the American Board of Internal Medicine Foundation’s Choosing Wisely initiative.
+One of the 5 recommendations was: “Don’t recommend surgical deactivation of migraine trigger points outside of a clinical trial.”
 The 2013 document stated that the value of this procedure is still a research question and that large, multicenter randomized controlled trials with long-term follow-up are needed to provide accurate information on its benefits and harms.

 U.S. Preventive Services Task Force Recommendations